Kampong Mentiri

-Kampong Mentiri is a village in the north-east of Brunei-Muara District, Brunei.
+Kampong Mentiri (Kampung Mentiri) or simply known as Mentiri, is a village in the north-east of Brunei-Muara District, Brunei.
 It has an area of 322.29 hectare; the population was 1,215 in 2016.

+Etymology

+The village is named after Mentiri, an obscure and unusual tree.
+The tree might also have magical properties for a Brunei place name.
+According to legend, Kampong Mentiri gets its name from a large, ancient tree.
+The village elders claimed that the trunk's size was so great that it required six adults to hold hands to reach around it.
+This tree was special and rumored to possess magical abilities.
+Nonetheless, it must be acknowledged that no one can name this tree now.
+Elderly members of the community claimed that it was once situated where the current roundabout sits.

+The village has gone under numerous names in the past.
+Kampong Mentiri has also been known as Kampong Pancur Buluh, Kampong Batu Buluh, Kampong Kiau, and Kampong Sungai Sinonok in the past.

 Geography

 Kampong Mentiri is one of the villages in Mukim Mentiri, a mukim in Brunei-Muara District.
 As a village subdivision, it borders Kampong Sungai Buloh to the north, Kampong Batu Marang to the northeast, RPN Kampong Mentiri to the east, Kampong Pangkalan Sibabau to the southeast, Kampong Sungai Besar to the south and RPN Panchor Mengkubau to the west.